mih/Psignifit-3.x/doc-src/WELCOME.rst

 If you are looking for installation instructions for Matlab, see :doc:`INSTALL_MATLAB`.
 Installation instructions for R are going to follow as soon as these toolboxes are ready for use.
-Unless you are an expert user, or want to use the matlab version mpsignifit, you do not need to install the optional commandline interface, which is however required for the matlab version mpsignifit.
+Unless you are an expert user, or want to use the Matlab version mpsignifit, you do not need to install the optional commandline interface, which is however required for the Matlab version mpsignifit.

 The C++ core of psignifit does the real work.
 It is completely coded in C++ and does not require any additional libraries installed.